-- 1. Exterior exercise areas - a. shall not be located within the frontage zone. - must be located no less than 200 feet from any abutting residential use. - c. must meet state and federal regulations regarding shelter against weather. - must provide fencing of adequate height to prevent - The proposed use may not adversely affect the use and quiet enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare or other cause.
+- 1. Exterior exercise areas - a. shall not be located within the frontage zone. - b. must be located no less than 200 feet from any abutting residential use. - must meet state and federal regulations regarding shelter against weather. - must provide fencing of adequate height to prevent - The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1.G.

-8. AQUACULTURE
+AQUACULTURE